-If you are considering counselling or psychotherapy, then you have possibly thought that something in your life is not quite right and perhaps there is a need for change.
+If you are considering counselling or psychotherapy, you may find that you have been struggling with life and the difficulties it presents us, and perhaps you have recognised there is a need for change.
 Whether you would like to take care of your general mental health and emotional well-being, or work through more difficult life experiences or relationships, I am an experienced, BACP accredited psychotherapist, who embodies the core qualities of empathy, compassion and acceptance.
-I offer a non-judgemental space for individual therapy for face-to-face, online and telephone counselling.
+I offer a confidential, non-judgemental space to listen and help find ways to live life the way you want.

-I have over 12 years experience as an integrative psychotherapist.
+I have 14 years experience as an integrative psychotherapist, offering individual therapy either face-to-face or remotely online.
 My practice incorporates a range of theoretical frameworks, to work with your individual needs, including Humanistic, Psychodynamic and Attachment approaches.
-I am also qualified to work as a CBT practitioner (Cognitive Behavioural Therapy), exploring negative thinking patterns and their impact on emotions and behaviours, and finding ways to challenge and change these to live a happier and more fulfilling life.
+I am also a qualified CBT practitioner (Cognitive Behavioural Therapy), exploring negative thinking patterns and their impact on emotions and behaviours, and finding ways to challenge and change these to live a happier and more fulfilling life.
 In addition, I am qualified in Mindfulness Meditation and practices for well-being, which I share through experiential exercises in sessions, to help alleviate symptoms of stress, anxiety and depression.

 Being able to explore your thoughts and feelings, your relationships and interactions with others, may help you to understand the challenges you face and help you to identify any areas for change.
 Having a trustworthy therapist to talk to can be extremely valuable and can support you in living more authentically.

-I have worked with adults within the NHS ‘Adult psychology and counselling service’ as well as in private practice, and I have worked with teenagers for the past 8 years in a secondary/sixth form school.
-I am experienced in working with many presenting concerns including depression, anxiety, social-anxiety, panic attacks, family issues, bereavement/loss, attachment/separation, abuse, sexual abuse, sexual assault, relationships, self-harm, suicidal ideation, peer-on-peer abuse, online abuse/social media safety, low self-esteem, weight/eating and body image issues.
+I have worked therapeutically with adults within the NHS ‘Adult psychology and counselling service’, as well as for a homelessness charity and within my private practice.
+I have worked with teenagers for the past 8 years in a secondary/sixth form school as well as within my private practice.
+I am experienced in working with many presenting concerns including depression, anxiety, social-anxiety, panic attacks, family issues, bereavement/loss, sadness, addiction, attachment/separation, abuse, sexual abuse, sexual assault, relationships, self-harm, suicidal ideation, peer-on-peer abuse, online abuse/social media safety, anger-management, low self-esteem, weight/eating and body image issues.